DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

     In this example, the material's compiled shader program will be stored in the cache using the key "my-custom-key", instead of the default cache key.

+* **roughness**

+    is a float value between 0 and 1 that determines the surface roughness of the material.
+A value of 0 means that the surface is perfectly smooth and reflects light in a mirror-like manner, while a value of 1 means that the surface is completely rough and scatters the reflected light in all directions.
+Values in between 0 and 1 control the degree of roughness of the surface.

+    In physically-based rendering, roughness is often used as a complementary property to the material's specular/glossiness value to simulate the appearance of different surfaces, ranging from highly polished metals to rough and porous materials like concrete or fabric.

+* **metalness**

+    is a value between ***0*** and ***1*** that controls the amount of metalness of the material.

+    A metalness value of ***0*** indicates that the material is completely dielectric, while a value of ***1*** indicates that the material is completely metallic.
+Materials with a metalness value of ***0.5*** are a blend of both dielectric and metallic properties.

+    This property is typically used in conjunction with the ***roughness*** property to control the appearance of the material.

+* **map**

+    is a texture map to be used for the surface of the material.
+It is used to define the surface color of the material by modulating the reflectivity and roughness values.
+The texture is a 2D image that is typically loaded from an external file or generated dynamically in code.

+    The ***map*** property can be set to a ***Texture*** object, which is an instance of the ***THREE.Texture*** class in the ***three.js*** library.
+This class provides many options for controlling the behavior of the texture, such as mapping modes, wrapping modes, and filtering modes.

 * **normalScale**

     is used to specify how to scale the normals of a reflected object in a WebXR application.